nuta/vhpc2025-keynote/script.md

 - Hyperlight provides a strong isolation boundary for multi-tenant services.
 - It's also based on virtualization technology, like Linux KVM.

-- gVisor implements Linux system calls, but in Hyperlight, the host provides application-specific hypercalls.
+- gVisor implements Linux system calls, but in Hyperlight, the host defines application-specific hypercalls.

 # Noah: Hypervisor for system call emulation